Skip to main content

 • Karate, boxing, and punching bag

-Movements that are likely to result in falls should be avoided.
+Movements that are likely to result in falls should be approached with caution or avoided, depending on your level of experience.
 Activities with a risk of falls include:

 • Biking